 Meet our music therapists

-Roxanne McLeod and Miriam Cromie are our registered music therapists at the Children's Hospital at Westmead.
-The music therapists try to meet every child and family, and will prioritise patients receiving music therapy each day based on factors such as whether or not a child is coping and their response to trauma.
+Roxanne McLeod and Lulu Xiaoyan are our registered music therapists at the Children's Hospital at Westmead.
+The music therapists try to meet every child and family, and will prioritise patients receiving music therapy each day based on factors such as length of stay, whether a child is coping and their response to trauma.
 If your child has not seen a music therapist during their hospital stay and would like to, please ask the nurses to page the music therapists.

 Registered music therapists are formally trained in both therapy and music.
 They complete a tertiary course in music therapy which is accredited with the Australian Music Therapy Association Inc.

 Although all patients can benefit from music therapy, some children may need it more than others.
 These include children who are: